dschechter27875/vision_model_interpretability/README.md

 The demo is deployed as an **interactive web application using Gradio** and hosted on **Hugging Face Spaces**.

 ---
+## Purpose

+Modern deep learning models often behave like black boxes, making it difficult to understand why a particular prediction was made.

+The goal of this project is to explore **model interpretability for convolutional neural networks** by visualizing which image regions influence predictions.

+Using Grad-CAM, we can trace how gradients flow through convolutional feature maps and produce a heatmap highlighting the parts of the image most responsible for the model's decision.

+This helps verify whether the model is focusing on meaningful visual features or spurious background patterns.

+---
 # Live Demo

 Try the interactive application here: